AVEVA/AVEVA-Samples/Basic/Java/readme.md

     QiTypeProperty[] props = {orderProperty, tauProperty, radiansProperty, sinProperty, cosProperty, tanProperty, sinhProperty, coshProperty, tanhProperty}; type.Properties = props;
 ```
-If you wanted to nest a user defined type within another QiType, you would begin by defining the contained type as a `QiType` using the methods illustrated above, then create a `QiProperty` with that type and assign it to the containing class.
+To nest a user defined type within another QiType, you begin by defining the contained type as a `QiType` using the methods shown above, then create a `QiProperty` with that type and assign it to the containing class.

-All this creates a type definition locally, but it has to be submitted in a REST call before it becomes available to the Qi Service for the creation of streams.
+All of the preceeding steps create a type definition locally, but the definition must be submitted in a REST call before it becomes available to the Qi Service for the creation of streams.
 The create call URL has the extention `/Qi/Types`, and the body of the request message is the JSON format serialization of the `QiType` just created.
 This is wrapped in the `CreateType` method of `QiClient`:

 ```Java
        	public String CreateType(QiType typeDef)